stateful/docs.runme.dev/docs/index.md

 ## What is Runme?

-Runme literally runs ubiquitous Markdown.
-More specifically, Runme runs your code and commands inside your fenced code blocks (shell, bash, zsh but also Ruby, Python, etc).
-It's 100% compatible with CommonMark (the standard) and won't interfere with existing markdown documentation or tooling you're already using.
+Runme enables you to execute interactive runbooks using markdown.
+More specifically, Runme runs your code and commands inside your fenced code blocks (shell, bash, zsh, but also, Ruby, Python, etc).

+We have designed a comprehensive set of tools and configurations that are 100% compatible with CommonMark, the standard for markdown.
+Through this, your integration with Runme does not interfere with your existing markdown documentation or tooling.

-Runme has interfaces for terminal, editor, and notebooks attached to a kernel, making them interoperable.
-While all client interfaces share core features, namely execution, they excel in different use cases.
+Alongside, we provide interfaces for terminal, editor, and notebooks all attached to a kernel, making them interoperable.
+While these interfaces share core features, each interface excels in different use cases.

 > 💡 Runme is like Jupyter but with a Shell/Bash Kernel and lightweight dependencies.